PvPClt/project/album_en.md

 Second.
 Engage the geneticists.
 The country does not need idle housewives and thinkers of any kind.
 The genes of future generations must be the right ones: patriotic, male, warlike.
 Is it really so difficult?
 Get to work.

 We will revive our great country and our great "second army of the world."
-Moreover — we will make it the first!
+Moreover, we will make it the first!
 Whatever the price.
-Over the corpses of  enemies, through the tears of mothers, across the ravaged land — we will advance without fear and without mercy.
-We will crush any resistance and utterly destroy all who dare rise against us.
-Even if it requires bringing the entire country to its knees, we will do it.
-Make no mistake: the will of the state is iron, and nothing and no one will stop it.
+Over the corpses of our enemies, through the tears of mothers, across the ravaged land — we will advance without fear and without mercy.
+We will crush any resistance and completely destroy anyone who dares to rise up against us.
+Even if it means bringing the entire country to its knees, we will do it.
+Make no mistake: the will of the state is iron, and nothing and no one can stop it.

 (Stormy, prolonged applause.)